-LAN configuration In the LAN item you can use the factory default configuration as in the previous situation.
+LAN configuration In the LAN item, Primary LAN, you can use the factory default configuration as in the previous situation.
+The ETH1 interface on the front panel of the router is used for connection to the Internet.
+It can be configured in Secondary LAN.
+Connect the cable to the router and set the appropriate values as in Figure 93.
+You may configure the static IP address, default gateway and DNS server.
 Changes will take effect after you click on the Apply button.
 Detailed LAN configuration is described in Chapter 4.1.

-WLAN configuration To use the WLAN you will need to configure the WiFi station in the WiFi - > Station item, as shown in Figure 90.
+WLAN configuration To use the WLAN you will need to configure the WiFi station in the WiFi - > Station item, as shown in Figure 94.
 Check the Enable WiFi STA, enable the DHCP client and fill in the adresses of the default gateway and DNS server.
 Next, fill in the data for the connection (SSID, authentication, encryption, WPA PSK Type and password).
 For details see Chapter 4.6.
 Click the Apply button to confirm the changes.

 To verify that the WiFi connection is successful, check the WiFi item in the Status section.
-If the connection is successful you should see the following message: wpa\state=COMPLETED.
+If the connection is successful you should see the following message: wpa_state=COMPLETED.

-Figure 90: Backup access to the Internet - WiFi configuration
+Figure 94: Backup access to the Internet - WiFi configuration